 There is a preparation for this sacrament.
 You can start the programme of preparation for Confirmation and at the end of the course you will decide if imitating Christ in the Catholic Church is your way of freedom which brings you to happiness.

-Confirmation will take place in the Autumn of 2021; details of the programme will be published on this page early in 2021.
+Confirmation will take place in the Autumn of 2021; for details of the programme - click here.